 3. Derwent Academy Colored Pencil Sets

-These rather highbrow sets may not be an intuitive buy for little artists, but it cinches our runner-up spot for a few reasons.
+These rather highbrow sets may not be an intuitive buy for students, but we recommend them for a few reasons.
 First off—and this is a big one—these pencils come in a sturdy tin, so you can bid farewell to flimsy, dirty cardboard boxes.
 The pencils themselves are simply gorgeous: brilliantly hued 3.3-millimeter leads in a glossy black casing, finished with correspondingly colored ends.
+They aren’t scratchy and are very easy to blend.
 They’re a worthy purchase for the whole family.
-Because Derwent’s colored pencils are a step up from your standard Crayola set (no shade to Crayola—see the next pick on our list), expect to shell out a little more for these 12- and 24-pencil sets.
+Because Derwent’s colored pencils are a small step up from our first two picks, expect to shell out a little more for this 24-pencil set.
 Are they worth every penny?
 You bet.

 Yes, this is a two-in-one pencil.
 No, it’s not everyone’s cup of tea, but the novelty of a double-ended pencil is sure to thrill your little ones.
 These used to be the holy grail at crafting parties and in elementary school art class.
-Now, they can be yours in sets of 6, 12, or 18.
-You have to admit, two colors for the price of one is a darn good deal.
-Of course, each color will be half the length of a full-size colored pencil; consider these a creative and economical option if you’ve never known the sad sight of a totally whittled-down Sky Blue.
+Now, they can be yours in sets up to 18.
+Of course, each color will be half the length of a full-size colored pencil, but they allow you to fit twice the amount of colors in a tight pencil case.The pigments are vibrant and lay down smoothly.

 If you want a set that is slightly more sophisticated but still suitable for students and beginners, we recommend Lyra’s pencils.
 They feature oil-based cores densely loaded with pigments that disperse effortlessly over paper with no wax buildup.
 Vibrant and blendable, the pencils offer good lightfastness, with ratings for each color printed inside the included tin.